speedyray/BlockchainGas/README.md

 A blockchain is a globally shared, transactional database.
 The Ethereum virtual machine -(EVM) is an isolated and sandboxed runtime environment.
 Every Transaction which is a message sent from one account to another account on the Ethereum network costs gas.

+# Why the Ethereum blockchain needs gas?
+The Ethereum virtual machine which is a computationally universal machine but is limited by the amount of gas that is required to run any instruction.
+This means that infinite loops that can potentially result in denial of service attacks by hackers are not possible due to gas requirements.Soon the loops run out of gas or fuel.
-The purpose of charging gas for transactions is to limit the amount of workthat is needed to execute the transaction and to pay for this execution at the same time.
+The purpose of charging gas for transactions is to limit the amount of work that is needed to execute the transaction and to pay for this execution at the same time.